What Trauma Has Taught Me

 Many years ago I heard a writer say that she wrote the book she needed to read.
 Here are the things I tell myself when times feel unbearable.
 Here is what I will tell myself over and over as I participate in my own healing and the collective healing on Maui:

-3. Get present.
+Get present.
 It is so tempting to bury our feelings of grief under distractions and addictions.
-But they never really go away.
+And it is also completely ok to do this.
+But it is also important to acknowledge that our feelings and traumas never really go away.
 The more we give ourselves a safe space to process, the more true healing can occur.
 Therapy is great.
 Grief counseling is great.
 Time devoted simply to watching the sunset, walking in the rain, smelling the flowers, cuddling with your kids, laughing with your friends, dancing your ass off, and experiencing all the juicy and joyful parts of life will ground you.
 They will also remind you that all is not lost.

 Life is short and indeterminate.